Saltation (biology): Macromutation theory

 The botanist John Christopher Willis proposed an early saltationist theory of evolution.
 He held that species were formed by large mutations, not gradual evolution by natural selection.

 The German geneticist Richard Goldschmidt was the first scientist to use the term "hopeful monster".
 Goldschmidt thought that small gradual changes could not bridge the hypothetical divide between microevolution and macroevolution.
 In his book The Material Basis of Evolution (1940) he wrote "the change from species to species is not a change involving more and more additional atomistic changes, but a complete change of the primary pattern or reaction system into a new one, which afterwards may again produce intraspecific variation by micromutation."
 Goldschmidt believed the large changes in evolution were caused by macromutations (large mutations).
 His ideas about macromutations became known as the hopeful monster hypothesis which is considered a type of saltational evolution.

 Goldschmidt's thesis however was universally rejected and widely ridiculed within the biological community, which favored the neo-Darwinian explanations of R.A.
 Fisher, J. B. S. Haldane and Sewall Wright.
-However, there has been a recent interest in the ideas of Goldschmidt in the field of evolutionary developmental biology as some scientists are convinced he was not entirely wrong.
+However, there has been a recent interest in the ideas of Goldschmidt in the field of evolutionary developmental biology as some scientists are convinced he was partially correct.

 Otto Schindewolf, a German paleontologist, also supported macromutations as part of his evolutionary theory.
 He was known for presenting an alternative interpretation of the fossil record based on his ideas of orthogenesis, saltational evolution and extraterrestrial impacts opposed to gradualism but abandoned the view of macromutations in later publications.

 Søren Løvtrup, a biochemist and embryologist from Denmark, advocated a similar hypothesis of macromutation to Goldschmidt's in 1974.
 Lovtrup believed that macromutations interfered with various epigenetic processes, that is, those which affect the causal processes in biological development.
 This is in contrast to the gradualistic theory of micromutations of Neo-Darwinism, which claims that evolutionary innovations are generally the result of accumulation of numerous very slight modifications.
 Lovtrup also rejected the punctuated equilibria of Stephen Gould and Niles Eldredge, claiming it was a form of gradualism and not a macromutation theory.
 Lovtrup defended many of Darwin's critics including Schindewolf, Mivart, Goldschmidt, and Himmelfarb.
 Mae Wan Ho described Lovtrup's theory as similar to the hopeful monster theory of Richard Goldschmidt.

 Goldschmidt presented two mechanisms for how hopeful monsters might work.
 One mechanism, involved “systemic mutations”, rejected the classical gene concept and is no longer considered by modern science; however, his second mechanism involved “developmental macromutations” in “rate genes” or “controlling genes” that change early development and thus cause large effects in the adult phenotype.
 These kind of mutations are similar to the ones considered in contemporary evolutionary developmental biology.

 On the subject of Goldschmidt Donald Prothero in his book Evolution: What the Fossils Say and Why It Matters (2007) wrote: